lukebennett88/dotfiles/README.md

 # Navigate to the dotfiles directory
 cd ~/.dotfiles

-# Install dependencies from the Brewfile
+# Install dependencies from the Brewfile (using the specific file path)
-brew bundle
+brew bundle --file=~/.dotfiles/Brewfile
 ```

 #### Symlink the dotfiles using GNU Stow: